 A robust, disease-resistant addition to the garden, this carefree, reblooming Floribunda produces clusters of lovely, fragrant flowers over a long season.
 Each cupped, double bloom is crowded with petals the color of honeyed apricot with hints of yellow at the center.
 The blossoms arrive in flushes against a backdrop of healthy, dark green leaves on vigorous, bushy plants that grow up to 3′ tall.
 We enjoy growing these stunning plants in containers where they continue to blossom well into fall.
 Even the novice Rose grower will have success with this easy-care variety.
-A White Flower Farm exclusive.
-'HORCOGJIL' PPAF
+'HORCOGJIL' PP 27,541

 Roses offer colors, perfumes, forms, and habits to suit every garden situation.
 The tenacious efforts of breeders have yielded Roses with the best attributes of different varieties in new forms.
 Hybrid Teas, lovely as ever, now combine long bloom periods with the vigor to shrug off pests.
 Shrub Roses bloom for months, rather than weeks, in addition to their ever-appealing hardiness and longevity.
 A new group is so exceptionally long-blooming and carefree that they are simply called "Landscape Roses."
 In short, these are not your grandmother’s, or even your mother’s, finicky Roses.
 Simply choose according to your circumstances.
 Roses require 6 or more hours of direct sun per day and a fertile, reasonably moist soil.

-For more information on Rose care, click on Growing Guide.
+For more information on Rose care, click Growing Guide.

 HOW PLANTS ARE SHIPPED